 You can be charged with Impaired Operation of a Vessel under the Criminal Code of Canada if your blood alcohol level exceeds .08 (80 milligrams of alcohol per 100 millilitres of blood), but you can be arrested even if it's lower.
 Nine of 13 provinces and territories impose administrative licence suspensions on drinking drivers at 0.05 or lower.

 In all provinces of Canada, operating a boat while under the influence of alcohol is illegal.
 In some provinces, no one on board can consume alcoholic beverages while the boat is being operated.
-In Ontario, you can't even transport alcohol unless the boat is classed as a "home" (see below).
 There are differences between provinces, but all require alcohol on board to be packaged and out of reach.

 In Ontario, when you visit shore or even on your own boat, provincial law says you must not "display alcohol to the public".
 That might include a bottle of alcohol sitting in your boat's cockpit.
 Alcohol consumed at a picnic table on a dock or ashore is usually illegal.